 There's no reason to pay a check cashing store or pay prepaid debit card fees when bank accounts for bad credit are available throughout the United States.

 Mistakes happen.
 Many people don’t know how to manage a checking account until they make a mess of it.
 Who you’re banking with matters to your overall financial health.

-Managing a bank account responsibly in the long run and can save you money and time, but most of all help you build wealth.
+But learning how to manage a bank account responsibly can save you money and time, but most of all help you build wealth.